Short Answer

 Contract Snapshot

-The provided page content: `When will Apple release the iPhone 18?
-Odds & Predictions"}"` does not contain the specific contract rules, resolution triggers, key dates, or special settlement conditions for this market.
-It only provides the market's title.
-Therefore, the requested summary cannot be generated from the given text.
+The provided page content "When will Apple release the iPhone 18?
+Odds & Predictions" is a market title and does not contain the contract rules for resolution, deadlines, or special settlement conditions.
+Therefore, it is not possible to extract the requested information from the given text.

 Available Contracts